 The most advantageous feature of this .htaccess file is that you get to implement redirect url in WordPress.
-This process is very much useful in case someone is trying to visit a specific URLs on a particular page.
+This process is very much useful in case someone is trying to visit a specific URL on a particular page.
 Further, if the visitor is trying to access pages that do not exist, then this file redirects them instead of displaying an error code.
-You can also redirect the viewer either to any custom error page or to any section in that page itself.
-To allow it to function appropriately, you have to use an analytics tool so that you can monitor the visitors from viewing 404 error.
+You can also redirect the viewer either to any custom error page or to any section on that page itself.
+To allow it to function appropriately, you have to use an analytics tool so that you can monitor the visitors from viewing 404 errors.

 Restrict Specific IP Addresses:

 If you want to forbid certain websites from accessing your website, then .htaccess files are of great help.
 You can check hackers from stealing your content and from hijacking your site.
-This file makes it easier to disable specific sites, whenever you determine that your site is under risk, through a few codes.
+This file makes it easier to disable specific sites, whenever you determine that your site is at risk, through a few codes.
 However, you need to choose and type in the correct IP website in order to prevent blocking the wrong person.

 Protect the WordPress folder with a Password: